MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/categoricalHash.md

 array by hashing the value and using the hash as an index in the bag.
 If the input column is a vector, a single indicator bag is returned for it.

-`categoricalHash` is not currently supported to handle factor data.
+`categoricalHash` does not currently support handling factor data.

  ##Value